Wimmics/olivaw/README.md

 ## Installing olivaw in a project

-First prepare a python environment version 3.8 or greater.
+First prepare a python environment version 3.8 or greater (3.11 if pre-commit hook is meant to be used).

 Then install the python library using this command: